Last modified: 2021-01-12 by ivan sache

 housing estates for his workers.
 The Papèteries de Genval were closed

 Founded in 1945 in Genval, RIT (Recherche et Industrie Thérapeutiques) produced antibiotics and then vaccines (1963, anti-poliomelytis vaccine); a new factory was purchased in Rixensart in 1958 to produce new vaccines.
 In 1968, RIT became a fully-owned subsidiary of SmithKline Corp.
 In 1995, the site of Rixensart was deemed to small and another two sites were opened in Wavre (production) and Gembloux (scaling up).
-Following mergings with Beecham (1989) and Glaxo (2000), the group was renamed GSK Biologicals in 2000.
+Following mergings with Beecham (1989) and Glaxo (2000), the group was renamed to GSK Biologicals in 2000.

 Rosières (416 ha) was probably once a place planted with reeds (in French, roseau) rather than with roses; reeds are still very common in the marshy neighborhoods of the river Lasne.
-Rosières belonged in the past to the domain of Issche, which is the origin of the Flemish municipality of Overijse, from which is seceded during the French rule.
+Rosières belonged in the past to the domain of Issche, which is the origin of the Flemish municipality of Overijse, from which is separated during the French rule.
 The ancient history of Rosières is recalled by Dutch toponyms.

 Ivan Sache, 29 October 2007

-The municipal flag of Rixensart is horizontally divided yellow-chequy white and red-yellow with a flower-like spine stuck in the central stripe.
+The flag of Rixensart is horizontally divided yellow-chequy white and red-yellow with a flower-like spine stuck in the central stripe.